survivejs/webpack-book/manuscript/advanced_techniques/05_configuring_react.md

   rules: [
     {
       test: /\.(js|jsx)$/,
-      use: [
-        {
-          loader: 'babel-loader',
+      use: 'babel-loader',
       options: {
         // Enable caching for improved performance during
         // development.
         // It uses default OS directory by default.
 If you need
         // something more custom, pass a path to it.
         // I.e., babel?cacheDirectory=<path>
         cacheDirectory: true
-          }
-        }
-      ],
+      },
       // Parse only app files!
 Without this it will go through
       // the entire project.
 In addition to being slow,
       // that will most likely result in an error.